makrai/notes/zhou2106-finetune-bert-acl22.md

 * Figure 5 shows the PCA projection in 2D of these difference vectors
   * Note that, in Figure 5, the motion range of lower layers is much smaller than the higher layers
-  * For brevity, we only present the plots for every alternative layer
+  * For brevity, we only present the plots for every alternate layer
     * A plot with all layers can be found in Appendix E
   * the movements of labels in lower layers concentrate in a few directions compared to the higher layers, suggesting the labels in lower layers do change, but do not separate the labels as much as higher layers
-  * the labels INTJ and SYM have distinctive directions in the lower layers
+  * the POS labels INTJ and SYM have distinctive directions in the lower layers
   * Figure 3
     * as opposed to the layer 12 (right) paths, we see that the layer 1 paths (left) traverse almost the same trajectories, which is